 ENTERPRISE III has been actively operated and cared for; she is a proven trawler that has delivered on her promises of comfortable cruising to remote and exotic ports of call.

 The Nordhavn 55 is a strong, capable offshore cruiser and one of the most successful and popular designs that Nordhavn has built.
 Her high bow, efficient hull, practical layout, and luxurious amenities make this yacht ideal for ocean passages and coastal cruising.

 ENTERPRISE III has a 3,000+mile range at cruise speed (7.5kts).
-No expense has been spared in the outrigging, upgrades and maintenance.
+Dedicated ownership with so much time aboard has enabled the sellers to focus on continual improvements, upgrades and maintenance.
 The generous freeboard allows for a safe and comfortable ride as well as providing spacious interior accommodations.